 - Choose “Manage Applications”

-- Launch the admin portal for the UAG from your web browser by opening https://yourUAGDNSname:9443/admin
+- Launch the UAG admin portal from your web browser by opening

 - Under General Settings > Edge Service Settings > click Show and then click the Gear icon under Tunnel Settings